Quattro (four-wheel-drive system): Haldex

 How: Normally front-wheel drive vehicle.
 A Haldex Traction LSC unit may divert up to a maximum 100% of the torque to the rear axle as conditions warrant.
 Many people find the torque distribution on Haldex Traction systems confusing.
 Under normal operating conditions, the Haldex LSC clutch operates at 5% (divide 5% between front and rear, and 97.5% torque goes to the front, and 2.5% goes to the rear).
 Under adverse conditions where both front wheels lose traction, the Haldex clutch can lock at 100% clamping force.
 This means, that since there is no torque transferred to the front axle, all torque (minus losses) must be transferred to the rear axle.
 The torque split between left and right wheels is achieved with a conventional open differential.
 If one side of the driven axle loses grip, then the Electronic Differential Lock (EDL) controls this.
 EDL brakes a single spinning wheel, and therefore torque gets transferred to the opposite wheel via the open differential.
 On all transverse-engined cars with the Haldex Traction LSC four-wheel drive system, the EDL only controls the front wheels, and not the rear.

 In vehicles equipped with EDL on the front wheels only, the car will not move if both front and one of the rear wheels loses traction.

 Again, due to limitations of Electronic Differential Lock (see quattro IV description above), in off-road conditions it is enough for one front and one rear wheel to lose traction and the car will not move.

 The Haldex Traction system is more reactive than preventative, in that there must be a difference in slip (or rotational speed) of the two axle systems before the Haldex operates and sends torque to the rear axle.
 This is not the same as wheel spin, as the system can react in less than the full rotation of any wheel on the vehicle.
 The Torsen's permanent 'full-time' even torque split under non-slipping conditions makes slipping less likely to start.

 The Haldex Electronic Control Unit (ECU) disengages the Haldex clutch in the centre coupling as soon as brakes are applied to allow ABS work properly.
 When performing tight low-speed turns (e.g. parking) the clutch is disengaged by Electronic Control Unit to avoid "wind-up" in transmission.
 When Electronic Stability Programs (ESP) are activated the Haldex is disengaged to allow the ESP system to effectively control the vehicle, this applies under acceleration and deceleration conditions.

 Marketing

 As part of Audi's celebration of quattro All-Wheel Drive technology, a TV commercial titled 'Ahab' was produced inspired by the American novel, Moby Dick.
 The ad debuted in the United States during 2012 NFL division playoffs.

+The quattro system has been marketed with the Audi Gecko mascot since 2005, including print and television ads, and a videogame for the PlayStation console.